allemas/jdk-22/README.md

 ```

 ####  Unnamed Patterns
-For me, unnamed pattern will empoyour [`JEP 441 Pattern Matching for switch`](https//openjdk.org/jeps/441) delivered in JDK21
+For me, unnamed pattern will empower the Pattern Matching syntax [`JEP 441 Pattern Matching for switch`](https//openjdk.org/jeps/441) delivered in JDK21
-Now you can use unnamed patterns and

-you can transition from this:
+Now you can use unnamed patterns and you can transition from this:
 ```java
 sealed abstract class Ball permits RedBall, BlueBall, GreenBall { }
 final  class RedBall   extends Ball { }